CryptArc/Spendchain/docs/genesis.md

 - `previous_proposer`: Proposer of the previous block.
 Set to `""` if genesis was not exported from previous state.
 - `outstanding_rewards`: Outstanding (un-withdrawn) rewards.
 Set to `null` if genesis was not exported from previous state.
 - `validator_accumulated_commission`: Outstanding (un-withdrawn) commission of validators.
 Set to `null` if genesis was not exported from previous state.
-- `validator_historical_rewards`: Set of information related to the historical rewards of validators and used by the `distribution` module for various computation.
+- `validator_historical_rewards`: Set of information related to the historical rewards of validators and used by the `distr` module for various computation.
 Set to `null` if genesis was not exported from previous state.
-- `validators_current_rewards`: Set of information related to the current rewards of validators and used by the `distribution` module for various computation.
+- `validators_current_rewards`: Set of information related to the current rewards of validators and used by the `distr` module for various computation.
 Set to `null` if genesis was not exported from previous state.
 - `delegator_starting_infos`: Tracks the previous validator period, the delegation's amount of staking token, and the creation height (to check later on if any slashes have occurred).
 Set to `null` if genesis was not exported from previous state.
 - `validator_slash_events`: Set of information related to the past slashing of validators.
 Set to `null` if genesis was not exported from previous state.